ast-grep/ast-grep.github.io/website/reference/yaml/transformation.md

 * type: `String`
 * required: true

-A meta-variable name to be truncated.
+A meta-variable name to convert.

 _The meta-variable name must be prefixed with `$`._